COSCUP/COSCUP-Volunteer/docs_dev/docs/dev-build-base-image.md

 ### Build the base image

+Build the base image for local development.

     docker build -t coscupweb-base:22.06.01 -f ./Dockerfile-base-dev ./

 !!! note

+    We've not registed the `coscupweb-base` on Docker Hub, therefor you need to build this image manually.
-    In this way, you no need to sign in to Docker Desktop account.
+    In this way, you haven't needed to signup the Docker Hub account.

 ### setting.py